sametz/nmrmint/readme.rst

 inherited by UW-DNMR, particular in the first-order calculations, but the math routines were written from scratch by G.S., and any flaws in UW-NMR calculations are solely attributable to G.S.
-**UW-DNMR** also initializes its simulations with the same variables as WINDNMR, to compare and verify that the simulations are performing correctly.
+UW-DNMR also initializes its simulations with the same variables as WinDNMR, to compare and verify that the simulations are performing correctly.

 The second-order calculations are entirely different from WinDNMR's, and draw primarily from two sources: